 Tip 6 – Get The Right Color And Texture Of Tomato Ketchup Recipe Formulation

 When you change the ingredients, the look and feel of your tomato ketchup can change too.
-Sugar contributes to both the glossy texture and rich red color that people expect in tomato ketchup.
+Sugar contributes to both the glossy texture and rich red colour that people expect in tomato ketchup.
 To get that back:

 - Use high-quality tomato paste